Housing for older people

 Local authorities are obliged to provide housing for older people on broadly the same basis as for the rest of the population.
 In general, they take age into account when prioritising applications for housing.
 Some local authorities and voluntary organisations provide specific housing for older people.

 There are some housing-related grants that are particularly relevant to older people or people with disabilities.
+In addition, the VAT refund scheme on aids and appliances used by people with disabilities also applies to the cost of installation and adaptation work.

 Voluntary housing organisations provide housing in a similar way to local authorities.
 They provide two types of housing for older people: group schemes and sheltered housing.
 They have some discretion about whom they house, but most of their housing is assigned in consultation with the local authority.
 Tenants in sheltered housing pay rent and they may qualify for Rent Supplement.